SJ23 Tech Tip A01, (Updated 2017-09-05) Bob Schimmel, Betsy Schultz & Randy Cook | |

 SJ23 owners. |

 ________________________ TOP ________________________ COUPLER and TRAILER BALL - Ensure the coupler is bolted to the frame with the correct size and grade of bolts.
 Lock the nuts.
 If you also weld the coupler to the frame, well all the better.
 A friend of mine had a very narrow escape due to a welded only coupler that cracked.
 Because of this narrow escape, most of us now inspect our trailers annually, cross our chains and use heavy cargo straps to secure the hull to the trailer.
-But people forget so heed this advice.
-Lock the coupler before traveling down the road.
+But people forget with time so heed this advice.
+Lock the coupler before driving down the road.
 Use a 2" solid

 ball with lock washer and torque the nut to specification.